 In Stecker and Gracyk, Aesthetics Today (2010)

 Although every society appears to have art, not every society has an artworld.
+(An "artworld" is social structure that determines who gets to make art, what gets counted as art, how you become an artist, and so forth.)
 So the institutional definition of art does not appear to define art in non-Western cases.

 This issue of institutions is related to conscious use of a concept of art.
 Some anthropologists reason as follows:

 (1) Our concept of art says that, in order to distinguish art from craft, art lacks ordinary utility.
 (Collingwood is an example of this view.)

 (2) Many traditional non-Western societies do not make any conceptual distinction between art and craft.
 Or they are unconscious about what they are doing.

 Therefore, many non-Western societies do not have art.

 At most, this use of "art" is restricted to FINE or HIGH art, which is a recent historical development.

 This fact poses a problem.
 Either Shakespeare's plays are not art, or they became art retrospectively.
 But based on what?
 There must be a way to pick out art in "our" own past, and that will be a way that we identify art in societies lacking the concept.

 Against the "unconscious" point, something can be unthinkingly done, but it does not mean that people are unable to think about it at other times, such as when confronted with alternatives.
 When a society confronts new alternatives, they often become very concerned about their cultural history and identitiy.
 (I don't consciously think about using my turn signal when I drive.
 It doesn't follow that I don't have any conscious control over what I'm doing.
 Nor does it follow that I do it unintentionally.)